cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 * **Knowledge:** your **expertise**, know-how between your ears or codified in **knowledge assets** (e.g. checklists, presentations) stored in your **repositories** (e.g. social intranet, onedrive, slideshare)
 * **Relationships:** people in your **social network** (physical of virtual) helping you to achieve your objectives

-The lernOS Canvas -which is derived from the structure of the [business modell canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas)- can be used to systematically go through the elements and create a learning management system (not an LMS!) on individual, team and organizational level.
+The lernOS Canvas -which is derived from the structure of the [business modell canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas)- can be used to systematically go through the elements and create a learning management system (not an LMS!) on personal, team and organizational level.

 ## From Talking the Talk to Walking the Walk
 ...